UF-Fall-24/SE_PROJECT/Sprint-1/Sprint1.md

  - Reduce the initial bundle size to improve loading speed.
  - Ensure all routes function correctly without breaking any features.

+**Backend User stories**

+1. Customer Registration
+- Design and implement a database schema for storing customer registration details.
+- Develop an API to accept and store customer data in the database.
+- Implement data validation to ensure accuracy and completeness.
+- Enforce password validation rules (e.g., length, complexity).

+2. Customer Login
+- Develop an API to authenticate customers by verifying their credentials.
+- Implement JWT-based authentication to generate secure tokens upon successful login.
+- Validate password security during login attempts.

 **What Issues Your Team Planned to Address?**
 - Our team planned to address the following key frontend issues:

   - Proper setup of React development environment.
   - Implementation of secure and user-friendly authentication mechanisms.
   - Ensuring a smooth registration and login experience.
   - Improving website performance using lazy loading and optimized bundling.

+- Our backend team planned to address the following key issues related to customer authentication and security:

+  - Implementing a secure customer registration and login process.
+  - Ensuring proper validation of customer data to maintain data integrity.
+  - Implementing JWT-based authentication for session management.
+  - Enhancing password security through validation mechanisms.
+  - Designing an optimized database schema to efficiently store customer data.

 **Which Ones Were Successfully Completed?**